boxdyn/conlang/readme.md

   - [ ] Function definition statements

 ## Short Goals:
-- [ ] `for` loops and `while` loops can be used on the right-hand side of an assignment
+- [ ] `for` loops and `while` loops can be used on the trailing side of an assignment
+- [ ] Tree-walk interpreter for prototyping and debugging
 - [ ] Data structures and sum-type enums
 - [ ] Expression type-checker
 - [ ] Trait/Interface system
-- [ ] Tree-walk interpreter for prototyping and debugging
-- [ ] Three-reference bytecode VM for standard library development
+- [ ] Three-address bytecode VM for standard library development

 ## Long Goals:
-- [ ] Semicolons are NEVER given special treatment
+- [ ] Minimize the number of kinds of statements
 - [ ] Compile to LLVM IR
 - [ ] Create a standard library for the language, with Rust-like abstractions.
+- [ ] Port the compiler to Conlang